faris-k/ML-MD-SPE/README.md

 ## Folders
 - **data**: data that was used for the machine learning task
-- **figures**: any figures that were produced by code (code is provided in this repo)
+- **figures**: any figures that were produced by Python code
-- **model_saves**: selected saved models for use in other notebooks
+- **model_saves**: selected saved models for use in different notebooks
 - **tables**: summary of model scores on test dataset, used for tables in thesis
 - **thesis_figures**: any figures used in the thesis (some are repeats from figures)

 ## Exploratory Data Analysis

-As the name implies, the notebook titled `exploratory_analysis.ipnyb` goes through the exploratory analysis of the data before the supervised learning tasks are performed.
+As the name implies, the notebook titled `1_exploratory_analysis.ipnyb` goes through the exploratory analysis of the data before the supervised learning tasks are performed.
 The notebook covers the following:
 - Correlation heatmaps
 - Distribution plotting (violin plots, histograms, KDEs)
 - *K*-sample Anderson-Darling tests